 Minto War Memorial

 Unveiled by Sir Douglas Haig in September, 1921, the Minto War Memorial is one of the most distinguished memorials to be found in the country.
-The base of stone quarried from Minto Crags is surmounted by a life size statue of a British soldier.
+Sculpted by Thomas J. Clapperton, a Galashiels man, the base of stone quarried from Minto Crags is surmounted by a life size statue of a British soldier.
 Although he wears the uniform of a private soldier, the face of the statue is said to have been modelled on that of Lt.
 Esmond Elliot, the son of the Earl of Minto who was killed near Ypres in 1917.

 Image by Stewart Beattie